 The Department is committed to being a welcoming and inclusive environment for every member of the University community.
 Despite these good intentions, it will sometimes fall short.
-Reporting of concerning behavior is an invaluable way to educate members of majority groups about the need for corrective action.
-The Departmental Climate Committee (see Introduction) provides an anonymous way to report a behavior of concern with the goal of using provided reports to identify aspects of the departmental climate in need of improvement and initiate responsive changes.
-Students desiring more direct or immediate action are welcome to contact a member of the Climate Committee, any of the key individuals involved in graduate training, or any trusted faculty member.
-Looking beyond the Department, students are welcome to file a report with the Office of Diversity and Inclusion, or to contact any of the individuals responsible for implementing the University non-discrimination and anti-harassment policy (see
+Reporting of concerning behavior is an invaluable way to educate all of us about the need for corrective action.
+Students desiring more direct or immediate action are welcome to contact any of the key individuals involved in graduate training, or any trusted faculty member.
+Looking beyond the Department, students are welcome to file a report with the Office of Diversity and Inclusion, or to contact any of the individuals responsible for implementing the University non-discrimination and anti-harassment policy (see Introduction).

-Introduction).